thbc/edu/Introduction_Unity_and_VR/1_Intro Unity.md

   {
       void Start()
       {
           Debug.Log("Hi World");
       }
   }`

-- The `void Start()` is executed automatically when the scene is started. `void Update()` is called once per rendered frame, which means it is a good way for updating parameters smoothly.
-[Learn more here about the differences](https://learn.unity.com/tutorial/awake-and-start) between Unity's initialization calls like Awake, OnEnable, Start.
+- `void Start()` is executed once when the scene is started in playmode and the GameObject is initialized.
+- `void Update()` is called once per rendered frame, which means it is a good way for updating parameters smoothly.
+- [Here you can learn more about the differences](https://learn.unity.com/tutorial/awake-and-start) between Unity's initialization calls like Awake, OnEnable, Start etc.
 - The **Console** window shows the log that is outputted from scripts.
 You can filter what type of logs you want to see and you can search for keywords in the output texts.
 Double clicking on a log opens up the script that caused it.

 ![004-first-scene-2.gif](../_resources/004-first-scene-2.gif)